Skip to content

 2013 Carer of the Year – Eithne Byrne

-Eithne Byrne from Dublin was winner of the 2013 Carer of the Year, chosen and judged to be Carer of the Year from over 1200 carers here at Comfort Keepers and we interviewed her about her role and her win.
+Eithne Byrne from Dublin is our of the 2013 Carer of the Year winner.
+Eithne was chosen and judged from over 1,200 carers here at Comfort Keepers.
+Today, we caught up with her and interviewed her about her role and her win.

 Eithne, many congratulations on your achievement of being awarded Carer of the Year.
 How long have you been a carer?

 Thank you.
 I’ve been a carer with Comfort Keepers for two years.
 Although I had other jobs in the past, in many ways, I’ve always been a carer.
-I cared for an elderly neighbour when I was in my teens, helping her in the morning before I went to school, calling in to see her at lunchtime and providing companionship in the evenings.
+I cared for an elderly neighbour when I was in my teens.
+I helped her in the mornings before school and called in to see her at lunchtime and in the evenings.
 It was a huge shock when I won this award and I feel very proud.

 As you should Eithne, it certainly isn’t in everyone to be a carer.
 What do you think makes a person a good carer?

 There are a few different elements to it.
 They need to be kind, reliable and a good conversationalist as an aspect of caring is companionship.
-However, some people are very good at providing company but they also have to be able to provide personal care such as assisting with showering and dressing and making the client feel comfortable.
+Some people are very good at providing company.
+However, they must also be able to provide personal care such as assisting with showering and dressing.
+Making the client feel comfortable.

 It can vary from day to day.
 I have some clients that I see once or twice a day and I have other clients that I see twice a week.
 There fore, some days are quite busy as I go from one client to another whereas on other days, I have breaks between clients.
 I also provide cover if another carer was unable to see her clients on that day.
 Comfort Keepers are very good at ensuring that clients receive carers who would work well with them and if one carer has to cover for another, that they are similar in their approach and they would be well informed too.